- Useful Links

 Wilderness Youth Leadership Development Trust

-Since the early 80's, through the combination of youth work practices and wilderness-experience programming, our personal belief has always been that: "the wilderness setting removes urban distractions and simplifies options to help young people gain insight into their core values and enables participants to take responsibility for their own actions and to accept the consequences of their own personal choices."
+Since the early 80's, through the combination of cutting-edge youth development practices and wilderness-experience programming, our personal belief has always been that: "the wilderness setting removes urban distractions and simplifies options to help young people gain insight into their core values and enables participants to take responsibility for their own actions and to accept the consequences of their own personal choices."

 The WYLD Camps Project was established in the early 90's by Andrew Stuart, Tracey Hodgson (nee Miller) & Judith de Vries, as a character development program for children aged 10 to 13 and young people aged 14 to 21.
 Andrew ran the program in WA for many years, of which naturally developed into some fantastic partnerships with Local Government Authorities such as the Shire of Murray, the Shire of Manjimup and also the Serpentine Jarrahdale Shire.
 As well as programming wilderness experience expeditions, weekend camps and also day-activities in partnership with numerous schools and NFP community groups throughout WA.